Rajankumar34401/docsense-ai/README.md

 ├── package.json        # Main dependencies
 └── README.md           # Project Documentation
 ```
-### Challenges & Solutions (Leadership Insights)**
+## Challenges & Solutions (Leadership Insights)
-      ​During the integration phase, we faced and resolved the following technical challenges:
+   ​During the integration phase, we faced and resolved the following technical challenges.
- **​Security & Data Privacy:**
-      Initially, sensitive configuration files (.env) were tracked by Git.
+* **Security & Data Privacy:** Initially, sensitive configuration files (.env) were tracked by Git.
 We successfully implemented professional security practices using .gitignore and cleared the Git cache to ensure no private API keys were exposed.
-**​API Integration:**
-     Mapping the JSON response from Gemini AI to our MongoDB schema required precise logic to ensure data accuracy.
+* **API Integration:** Mapping the JSON response from Gemini AI to our MongoDB schema required precise logic to ensure data accuracy.
-**​Large Commits:**
-   Handled large repository sync issues and optimized the project structure by excluding heavy folders like node_modules from the remote repository.
+* **Large Commits:** Handled large repository sync issues and optimized the project structure by excluding heavy folders like node_modules from the remote repository.
+*